Golf

 Spectacular Golf At Every Turn

 Montgomery Country Club's par-72, 6,700-yard championship layout was designed by golf course architect Edmund Ault to blend seamlessly with its pristine natural surroundings in the rolling hills of Laytonsville.
 Thick stands of mature trees frame rye grass fairways and large, pristine greens, with seven beautiful water features, lovely flora and fauna, and unique bunkering creating both strategic diversity and a stunning backdrop for golf.
-While challenging for scratch golfers, multiple tees on each hole enable golfers of all ages and abilities and opportunity to enjoy this hidden golf gem.
+While challenging for scratch golfers, multiple tees on each hole enable golfers of all ages and abilities an opportunity to enjoy this hidden golf gem.

 Maintained to premium standards all season long, the club is one of the most sought-after locales in the state of Maryland for championship golf competition.
 The club served as host of a Kemper Open qualifying event and as a local qualifying site for the 1994 U.S. Open, along with numerous regional and state championships - including the Maryland State Golf Association (MSGA) Senior Women’s Amateur, Middle Atlantic PGA Match Play qualifier, the MSGA Senior Open, the Mid Atlantic Golf Association Mid-Amateur, the MSGA Men’s and Women’s Mid-Amateur Championships, the MAGA Four Ball Championships, the WMGA Metropolitan Young Amateurs and the MSGA One Day 4-Ball Amateur Event among many others.